jasonandersen/postgres-cdc-poc/README.md

 ### BDD & Cucumber
 The entry point for this PoC is [EncountersNotification.feature](src/test/resources/com/svhelloworld/cdc/cucumber/EncountersNotification.feature) BDD feature file.
 The glue code for the feature file is [EncounterNotificationSteps](src/test/java/com/svhelloworld/cdc/cucumber/steps/EncounterNotificationSteps.java) class.
 The project is instrumented with Spring dependency injection.
 The Cucumber glue code classes are all Spring beans so their lifecycle is managed by Spring.
 Dependencies are injected into test scenarios.

+As strings are pulled out of the feature files and passed into the step definition methods, they are transformed into domain objects by the [TypeConversion](src/test/java/com/svhelloworld/cdc/cucumber/types/TypeConversion.java) class.
+Cucumber data tables can be transformed into full POJOs to pass into step definition methods by the [InputTransformer](src/test/java/com/svhelloworld/cdc/cucumber/types/InputTransformer.java) class.
+This allows us to keep step definition files clean, simple and readable.

 ### Usage
 This is a standard Maven project.
 All JUnit tests and Cucumber tests can be executed from a standard `mvn clean test` command.
 The database is required to execute the tests.